 When a child needs an out-of-home care placement, it is a legislative requirement that kinship care be investigated before other placement options are pursued.

-For Aboriginal children, the Aboriginal Child Placement Principle must be applied and rationales recorded.
-See Responding to Aboriginal children – advice.
+For Aboriginal children, the Aboriginal Child Placement Principles must be applied and rationales recorded.
+For additional information, see Responding to Aboriginal children – advice

-Before placing a child with a kinship carer, child protection completes a preliminary assessment and mandatory safety screening: national police history checks and CRIS checks.
+Before placing a child with a kinship carer, Child Protection must complete a preliminary assessment (known as Part A) and mandatory safety screening including national police history checks and CRIS checks.

-Kinship care placements are supervised and supported by child protection or through a community service organisation.
+Kinship care placements are supervised and supported by Child Protection or through a community service organisation (CSO) or Aboriginal Community Controlled Organisation (ACCO).
 A care team is established for each child in care.

 - a national police history check must be undertaken at least every three years for carers and all members of the household aged 18 years and older

-- approved kinship carers must renew their Working with Children Check every five years.
+- kinship carers and usual adult household members must renew their WWCC every five years.